kostenkoserg/kostenko.blog.src/content/blog/2020/03/data-processing-with-jakarta-ee-batch-api.md

 Batch processing is typified by bulk-oriented, non-interactive, background execution.
 Frequently long-running, it may be data or computationally intensive, execute sequentially or in parallel, and may be initiated through various invocation models, including ad hoc, scheduled, and on-demand.
 Batch applications have common requirements, including logging, checkpointing, and parallelization.
 Batch workloads have common requirements, especially operational control, which allow for initiation of, and interaction with, batch instances; such interactions include stop and restart.

 One of the typical use case is a import data from different sources and formats to internal database.
-Below we will design sample application to import data from  `json` and `xml` files to the database and see how well structured it can be.
+Below we will design sample application to import data, for example, from  `json` and `xml` files to the database and see how well structured it can be.

-So, using Eclipse Red Hat CodeReady Studio plugin, we can easily design our solution diagram:
+Using **Eclipse Red Hat CodeReady Studio plugin**, we can easily design our solution diagram:
 ![import batch diagram](/img/2020-02-jakarta-batch-import.png)

 Jakarta Batch descriptor in this case will looks like: